48 Hours in Marfa: A Definitive Guide

 “Same places, new names” is how a long-time local of Marfa once reflected on the ever-changing businesses, restaurants, and spots in town.
 I can’t think of a better way to frame it.
 Part of loving Marfa is having to acknowledge that a favorite staple may be closed - temporarily or permanently - on your next visit.

 Or have changed names.
+Or owners.
 Or concepts.
 Or locations.

 The Journey is the Journey

-The pilgrimage to (and from) Marfa is one of my favorite parts - if you’re driving in from a neighboring (in the expansive Texan sense) place such as Austin or Big Bend, get ready to enjoy some of the most beautiful and isolated roads that theatrically build towards your arrival: iconic mountains, vast ranches that creep to the horizon, and the occasional long-forgotten roadside motel or rest stop left that act as chapters on the way.
+The pilgrimage to (and from) Marfa is one of my favorite parts.
+If you’re driving in from a neighboring (in the expansive Texan sense) place such as Austin or Big Bend, get ready to enjoy some of the most beautiful and isolated roads that theatrically build towards your arrival: iconic mountains, vast ranches that creep to the horizon, and the occasional long-forgotten roadside motel or rest stop that acts as chapter marker on the way.
 A few quick notes and recommendations on the journey in:

 From Austin

-Coming from Austin, TX, plan for a 6.5hr drive via I-10 West with notable stopping points - like Fredericksburg (famed mainstreet and hub of Hill Country wineries, just outside of Austin) and Alpine (a fantastic ranching town 30-minutes east of Marfa) for those with extra time in their itinerary.
+Coming from Austin, TX, plan for a 6.5-hour drive via I-10 West with notable stopping points - like Fredericksburg (famed main street and hub of Hill Country wineries, just outside of Austin) and Alpine (a fantastic ranching town 30 minutes east of Marfa) for those with extra time in their itinerary.

 From Big Bend

-Traveling in from Big Bend, plan on either the 2hr 40 “direct route” via 385 or, our strong recommendation, taking the 3.5hr scenic route along the Rio Grande and making time to stop in Terlingua (an iconic ghost town worthy of its own “48 hours in…”), a quick pitstop at the Contrabando Movie Set, and and continuing up to Marfa through Presidio via 67 N.
+Traveling in from Big Bend, plan on either the 2-hour 40-minute “direct route” via 385 or, my strong recommendation, taking the 3.5-hour scenic route along the Rio Grande and making time to stop in Terlingua (an iconic ghost town worthy of its own “48 hours in…”), a quick pit stop at the Contrabando Movie Set, and continuing up to Marfa through Presidio via 67 N.

 From Beyond